lapo5/ROS2-Aruco-TargetTracking/README.md

 aruco.dict: which dictionary used for the aruco markers. marker side: default marker side to consider.
-custom_marker_side_dict: to define different sides of aruco and detect all in the correct way.
+custom_marker_side_dict: to define different sides of aruco markers and detect all in the correct way.
-grid: to detect some marker as part of a grid for better performances.
+grid: to detect some marker as part of a grid for better performances (multiple grids supported).

+## Camera Calibration Params

+Must be a json file (standard output oif OpenCv Calibration process), located in <camera_module> install folder (specified by param).
+- Case <camera_optic_length> param is 'auto': camera_module/calibration/calib_params.json
+- Case <camera_optic_length> param is 'Xmm': camera_module/calibration/calib_params_Xmm.json

 ## Input/Output